tonyychen/Projects/Portfolio Projects/README.md

 ---

 - ### [Text Generation from Book "Dorothy and the Wizard in Oz"](https://github.com/tonyychen/Projects/blob/master/Portfolio%20Projects/Text_Generation_with_RNN.ipynb)
+	This book was originally created on Google Colab

 	**Highlights of this project**:
 	- Recurrent Neural Network (RNN) with Tensorflow